alberto-dellera/alberto-dellera.github.io/_posts/2009-05-24-why-blogging.md

 categories: []
 tags: []
 meta: {}
-author:
-  login: alberto.dellera
-  email: alberto.dellera@gmail.com
-  display_name: Alberto Dell'Era
+author: Alberto Dell'Era
-  first_name: Alberto
-  last_name: Dell'Era
 permalink: "/blog/2009/05/24/why-blogging/"
+migration_from_wordpress:
+  approved_on: working
 ---
 Mainly because I like to write, and people usually like my writings.
 So, why not ?